Fiat 124 series engine

 Designed by Aurelio Lampredi, the Fiat 124 engine first appeared in the all-new Fiat 124 in April 1966.
 The in-line four-cylinder engine comprised an iron block with an aluminium cylinder-head with pushrod actuated valves.
-The belt-driven design was ahead of its time when introduced.
-European production of the petrol versions ended with the Fiat 131 in 1984, but later diesel derivatives continued to be built until 1999.
-It did have a longer life in its twin-cam iteration, which continued in production until 2000.
+In 1974, with the introduction of the Fiat 131, a toothed belt replaced the chain to drive the camshaft.
 While originally of an overhead valve design, an overhead cam version was added to the facelifted 131 in 1981.
 The capacity was initially 1197 cc (in the Fiat 124), but eventually ranged between 1197 and 1929 cc.
 There were also three SOHC diesel iterations of 1.4, 1.7, and 1.9 litres.
-The last versions of this engine to be built were the diesels.
+European production of the petrol versions ended with the Fiat 131 in 1984, but later diesel derivatives continued to be built until 1999.
+It did have a longer life in its twin-cam iteration, which continued in production until 2000.
 The 1929 cc direct-injected diesel version was the first direct-injection diesel to appear in a production passenger car, the Fiat Croma Turbo D i.d.